Roadmap to Reopening

 Buildings and Facilities

-Building hours, including the Library and CSI, will return to the 8am - 8pm schedule as determined in the Fall, which allows time for necessary nightly sanitization.
+Most building hours will return to the 8am - 8pm schedule, which allows time for necessary nightly sanitization.

 We are taking significant steps to help keep our students, faculty, and staff healthy.
 Check out ProtecTU Health Campaign for more information on our current efforts to mitigate and monitor risks for our community.

 In an effort to control the virus in our community, we are significantly de-densifying the campus and increasing weekly testing.
 Check out Testing and Treatment for more information on health protocols.

 If you have questions about Trinity’s response or plans as related to COVID-19, please contact us at email@example.com.

 What to Expect

 Based on improving public health conditions and our own campus indicators, we have made the decision to return to in-person activities and operations on campus beginning Monday, February 8.
 We fully expect the Spring semester to look much like the Fall, with a few updates to policies and practices.